kaievns/minitest-mustwonted/README.md

-This is a little plugn for [minitest](https://github.com/seattlerb/minitest) which contains a new `must/wont` matchers engine, a set of essential matchers and hooks for testing rails applications.
+This is a little plugn for [minitest](https://github.com/seattlerb/minitest) which contains a new `must/wont` matchers engine, a set of essential matchers and hooks for testing ruby/rails applications.

 ## Usage